CIC IS A CHRONIC MEDICAL CONDITION

 OVER 3 MILLION PATIENTS HAVE BEEN PRESCRIBED LINZESS*

 LINZESS is a once-daily prescription treatment for adults with Irritable Bowel Syndrome with Constipation (IBS-C) or Chronic Idiopathic Constipation (CIC).
-It helps relieve belly pain as well as overall abdominal symptoms, and lets you have more frequent and complete bowel movements that are easier to pass.
+It helps you have more frequent and complete bowel movements and helps relieve belly pain and overall abdominal symptoms** (pain, discomfort, and bloating) associated with IBS-C.

 “After 2 weeks of taking LINZESS, I noticed a change in my bowel movements…I felt I could go completely.”